AbnerBittencourt/AbnerBittencourt/README.md

 <h1>Hi, I'm Abner 👋🏼</h1>

-<p>I currently work as a Full Stack Developer/Software Analist, in my profile you can find from API's made with Node.Js+TypeScript to front end systems focused on Angular 11/12.
+<p>I currently work as a Software Development Engineer, in my profile you can find from API's made with Node.Js+TypeScript to front end systems focused on Angular 11/12.
 Feel free to walk through the codes. 💻 </p>

 <hr>
 <h4> 👨🏻‍💻 Back-end</h4>